María Luisa Díaz de León Zuloaga. MA, RSMT, RSME, REAT.

 PROFESSIONAL BACKGROUND

 I am the creator of Mythic Life: Embodying Wisdom, Beauty and Courage.
-Mythic Life is the fruit of 20 years of practice.
-I wrote an unpublished collection of academic essays, Somaphilia: Re-membering the Soul and the Aesthetics of Being, which is my masters’ thesis.
+Through Mythic Life I facilitate meaningful and transformational experiences to women from all over the globe.
+I developed a mythosomatic framework, which is a forward thinking integration of myth, arts, somatic movement and archetypal psychology.
+This framework, while embodied in my professional praxis and ethos, is articulated in an unpublished collection of academic essays, Somaphilia: Re-membering the Soul and the Aesthetics of Being, which is my masters’ thesis.

-I am a registered Expressive Arts Therapist through the International Expressive Arts Therapy Association (IEATA) and I am a registered Somatic Movement Therapist and Educator from ISMETA -the International Somatic Movement Education and Therapy Association.
-Since 2014 I have served on the ISMETA Board of Directors.
-Currently, I am the Board President, Co-chair of the Professional standards Committee, and Co-chair of the Communications Committee.
-I enjoy collaborating with the ISMETA Board of Directors to grow the field of somatic movement and advance the profession
+I am a registered Expressive Arts Therapist through the International Expressive Arts Therapy Association, and I am a registered Master Somatic Movement Therapist and Educator from ISMETA -the International Somatic Movement Education and Therapy Association.
+I served on the ISMETA Board of Directors for nine consecutive years, the last three as Board President.
+Through my Board service I gained organizational embodied leadership and insights into the work that it takes to collectively support an emerging field and profession.
+I continue to serve as a volunteer in the Professional Standards and Equity, Justice, and Accessibility Committees.
+I enjoy collaborating with the ISMETA Board of Directors to grow the field of somatic movement and advance the profession of somatic movement.

 “The body is merely the visibility of the soul, the psyche, and the soul is the psychological experience of the body, so it is really one and the same thing.”